Excursion Options at La Selva

 CHARAPA TRAIL: Short trip by foot around the edge of Lake Garzacocha.
 Return by canoe to the lodge.

 OBSERVATION TOWER: Newly renovated and ready for your arrival at La Selva Jungle Lodge is the Observation Tower!
 The tower offers great views of 35 meters overlooking the beautiful canopy of the surrounding rainforest.
 Offering breath taking views of the wilderness that surrounds the lodge, here you'll see and hear many different species of birds, insects, and monkeys, as well as different types of flowers.
 Atop of the tower offers great opportunities for photography, filmography, and bird watching.
-The tower is located only 10 minutes away from the lodge and butterfly house.
+The tower is located only 10 minutes away from the lodge.
 Guides will accompany you to the observation tower either in the morning or the afternoon.
-For your safety, only 10 people max plus two guides are allowed atop of the tower.

-COTO TRAIL This trail, like the charapa trail begins next to the butterfly farm and ends on the edge of the lagoon.
-It is also a loop where you start our walking and come back to the hotel by canoe.
-Depending on the guest's interests, the trail can be done in the morning or in the afternoon.
+COTO TRAIL This trail is also a loop where you start our walking and come back to the hotel by canoe.
 It lasts approximately two hours, and is ideal for observing diverse flora and fauna.
 With luck we will have mammal and bird sightings close to the lake.

 MANDIÑAN TRAIL: Lasts three to four hours depending on the animal sightings that happen along the way.
 The entire trail is by foot to observe flora and fauna typical of the tropical rainforest.

-PAÑACOCHA: Pañacocha is located between the two largest protected areas in the Amazon, Yasuni National Park and Cuyabeno Wildlife Reserve.
-Established in 1994, Pañacocha offers rare exceptional views of 9 different species of primates, 500 species of birds, and 100 different species of fish in the protected waterways, including Lake Pañacocha.
-Pañacocha also boasts tropical butterflies with endless varieties of colors and patterns.
+PRIVATE VISIT TO PAÑACOCHA: Paņacocha is located between the two largest protected areas in the Amazon, Yasuni National Park and Cuyabeno Wildlife Reserve.
+Established in 1994, Paņacocha offers rare exceptional views of 9 different species of primates, 500 species of birds, and 100 different species of fish in the protected waterways, including Lake Paņacocha.
+Paņacocha also boasts tropical butterflies with endless varieties of colors and patterns.
 Join one of our local naturalist guides to experience the beauty found within this 140,000 acre protected rainforest.
 Please note that there is an extra fee for this activity.
+Private visit subject to availability, you must book in advance.
+Private Tour - Additional Fee